jeffknupp/blog/content/2018-04-03-write-better-python-functions.md

 ## Keys To A Good Function

 What differentiates a "good" Python function from a crappy one?
 You'd be surprised at how many definitions of "good" one can use.
-For our purposes, I'll consider a Python function "good" if it can tick off the items on this checklist:
+For our purposes, I'll consider a Python function "good" if it can tick off *most* of the items on this checklist (some are not always possible):

 * Sensibly named
 * Has a single responsibility
 * Includes a docstring
 * Returns a value
 * Is *idempotent*
+* Is *pure*
 * Is no longer than 50 lines

 For many of you, this list may seem overly draconian.
 I promise you, though, if